PsyanticY/t5adhrit/k8s/README.md

 ## static PODS;

-- a static pod is a pod created by the `kubelet` on the node by placing the definition file under a certain path in the node cet by the option `pod-manifest-path` when running kubelet service
+- a static pod is a pod created by the `kubelet` on the node by placing the definition file under a certain path in the node set by the option `pod-manifest-path` when running kubelet service
 - static pod can be seen by the kube apiserver but can only be modified by the manifest file
 - kubeadmin tool basically use static pod to do the first setup of the pods in the master nods ie setting up etcd, apiserver, control-manager, ...